ilayn/harold/docs/tut_kalman.rst

     ``harold`` does not use these (see next section).

 .. py:currentmodule:: harold
-.. autofunction:: kalman_controllability
+.. autofunction:: controllability_matrix
-.. autofunction:: kalman_observability
+.. autofunction:: observability_matrix
 .. autofunction:: kalman_decomposition
 .. autofunction:: is_kalman_controllable
 .. autofunction:: is_kalman_observable